-8.4 All students must ensure that they abide by the terms and conditions of the University's Insurance Policy.
-In order to be covered by the Policy, it is the responsibility of the Student to re-register at the start of each year.
-If they do not re-register, they will not be covered by the University's Policy.

-- 8.5 Students are responsible for ensuring that they have the appropriate level of cover for any activities that they undertake.
-For example, if the student intends to participate in certain sports, they may required to take out separate insurance, which they are responsible for paying for.
-More information can be found here:

-https://intranet.birmingham.ac.uk/finance/travel/index.aspx - 8.6 Students are responsible for checking with the host institution if additional insurance is required.
+- 8.3 All students must ensure that they abide by the terms and conditions of the University's Insurance Policy.
+In order to be covered by the Policy, it is the responsibility of the Student to reregister at the start of each year.
+If they do not re-register, they will not be covered by the University's Policy. - 8.4 Students are responsible for ensuring that they have the appropriate level of cover for any activities that they undertake.
+For example, if the student intends to participate in certain sports, they may be required to take out separate insurance, which they are responsible for paying for.
+More information can be found here: https://intranet.birmingham.ac.uk/finance/travel/index.aspx - 8.5 Students are responsible for checking with the host institution if additional insurance is required.
 For example, some American institutions require extra cover to be taken out in addition to the University of Birmingham's insurance cover.
-If this is the case, students are advised to contact Gill Kelsall, Insurance Office for advice g.l.kelsall@bham.ac.uk.
+If this is the case, students are advised to contact the University Insurance Office for advice.
 If additional insurance is required, it is the student's responsibility to pay for this.